Video capture

 Requirements

 This sample needs a video capture device (e.g. a camera) but it is not mandatory.
-Supported camera modules on some i.MX RT boards can be found below.
+Supported boards and camera modules include:

 Also Arduino Nicla Vision can be used in this sample as capture device, in that case The user can transfer the captured frames through on board USB.